2023 Hawaii wildfires: Legal proceedings

-Within two weeks of the Maui wildfires, lawyers from California, Florida, Oregon, Texas, and Washington had come to Maui to sign up wildfire victims as plaintiffs.
-Chief Disciplinary Counsel Bradley Tamm (the state's primary lawyer regulator) warned Hawaiians to be careful: "It's a feeding frenzy.
+Within two weeks of the Maui wildfires, lawyers from California, Florida, Oregon, Texas, and Washington came to Maui to sign up wildfire victims as plaintiffs.
+The state's primary lawyer regulator, Chief Disciplinary Counsel Bradley Tamm, warned Hawaiians to be careful: "It's a feeding frenzy.
 There are sharks both in the water and on the land".
 Hawaiian Electric Industries Inc., the primary electric utility for Maui, became a significant focus of such litigation.
-By August 14, at least one lawsuit had been filed against Hawaiian Electric, and the company experienced a decline in its stock value.
-A state circuit judge asserted he had the judicial right to end an impasse over who will have priority on payments – victims or the insurers.
-The order said although the insurance companies have a separate subrogation suit in Honolulu, the Maui court has the jurisdiction to resolve the issue to reach a "…just, efficient and economic determination of all the Maui Fire Cases."
-The judge scheduled a "status conference" for August 2024 to determine the cause of the issues and resolve them.
+By August 14, at least one lawsuit was filed against Hawaiian Electric, and its stock value declined.

 On August 9, 2023, a deputy attorney general representing the Board of Land and Natural Resources filed a petition for a writ of mandamus to the Hawaiʻi Supreme Court, alleging that a Hawaii circuit court judge's rulings regarding private water usage had restricted the amount of water available to fight the fires.
 This claim was disputed by the responding Sierra Club, who requested the Supreme Court to sanction the Attorney General for filing the petition under false pretenses.
 The attorney representing Maui County stated during the hearing that a lack of water was never an issue during the wildfires.
 The Supreme Court denied the petition.